Geoluminate/geoluminate/docs/background.md

 ### Data Interoperability

 In order to decentralize the research data landscape, it is extremely important to facilitate data interoperability across numerous systems and platforms.
-This is where Geoluminate comes in.
-By providing a standardized schema for research data, Geoluminate ensures that data can be easily shared and integrated across different research communities and platforms.
+This is where FairDM comes in.
+By providing a standardized schema for research data, FairDM ensures that data can be easily shared and integrated across different research communities and platforms.

-## What other benefits does Geoluminate offer?
+## What other benefits does FairDM offer?

 ### Community building

-Geoluminate allows you to focus on cultivating a strong sense of belonging within your research community.
+FairDM allows you to focus on cultivating a strong sense of belonging within your research community.
 Through interactive features and engaging functionalities, you can nurture meaningful connections and foster a spirit of collaboration that transcends geographical boundaries.

 ### Collaboration

 ### Publication

-Geoluminate provides a platform for researchers to publish their datasets, confident that their contributions will be appropriately acknowledged within the scholarly community.
+FairDM provides a platform for researchers to publish their datasets, confident that their contributions will be appropriately acknowledged within the scholarly community.

  -->